Installing OpenStructure From Source¶

 git clone https://git.scicore.unibas.ch/schwede/openstructure.git <directory-name>

-The above command will clone OpenStructure into the directory specified by <directory-name>.
-If omitted, the directory will be called openstructure.
+The above command will clone OpenStructure into the directory called directory-name.
+If omitted, the directory will be called ost.

-Some versions of curl have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
-To work around this, disable the SSL certificate verification by setting the following environment variable:
+Some versions of curl have have trouble with the certificate of the OpenStructure git server and fail to clone the repository.
+To work around this, disable the SSL certificate verification with the following command:

 Picking the right branch¶